cloudflightio/archunit-cleancode-verifier/rules/jpa.md

 ## Entity Validation via JSR 303 annotations

-While you may use `@javax.persistence.Column` to influence constraints on the database like Nullability or maximum length of column, it is better to use JSR 303 annotations here, as Hibernate checks this already in its validator implementation before attempting to insert to the database.
+While you may use `@jakarta.persistence.Column` to influence constraints on the database like Nullability or maximum length of column, it is better to use JSR 303 annotations here, as Hibernate checks this already in its validator implementation before attempting to insert to the database.
 You also get better validation errors then at runtime.
 See [this article](https://www.baeldung.com/hibernate-notnull-vs-nullable) for more information.